 The older children get, the more this cycle intensifies.
 I call that working from the outside-in to manage parent-child lives.
 Your child feels less perfect and more shame.
 SO DO YOU.

-What if you broke the cycle of more rules, more resistance, more frustration, more threats, more rewards, more weight?
+What if you broke the cycle of more rules, more resistance, more frustration, more threats, more rewards, more burdens?

 Let’s put everything in reverse.
 Work from the inside-out!